Narcissus (plant): Cut flowers

 For cut flowers, bulbs larger than 12 cm in size are preferred.
 To bloom in December, bulbs are harvested in June to July, dried, stored for four days at 34 °C, two weeks at 30 and two weeks at 17–20 °C and then placed in cold storage for precooling at 9 degrees for about 15–16 weeks.
-The bulbs are then planted in light compost in crates in a greenhouse for forcing at 13 °C–15 °C and the blooms appear in 19–30 days.
+The bulbs are then planted in light compost in crates in a greenhouse for forcing at 13–15 °C and the blooms appear in 19–30 days.

 Potted flowers

-For potted flowers a lower temperature is used for precooling (5 °C for 15 weeks), followed by 16 °C–18 °C in a greenhouse.
+For potted flowers a lower temperature is used for precooling (5 °C for 15 weeks), followed by 16–18 °C in a greenhouse.
 For later blooming (mid- and late-forcing), bulbs are harvested in July to August and the higher temperatures are omitted, being stored a 17–20 °C after harvesting and placed in cold storage at 9 °C in September for 17–18 (cut flowers) or 14–16 (potted flowers) weeks.
 The bulbs can then be planted in cold frames, and then forced in a greenhouse according to requirements.
 N. tazetta and its cultivars are an exception to this rule, requiring no cold period.
 Often harvested in October, bulbs are lifted in May and dried and heated to 30 °C for three weeks, then stored at 25 °C for 12 weeks and planted.
-Flowering can be delayed by storing at 5 °C–10 °C.
+Flowering can be delayed by storing at 5–10 °C.